alecthomas/chroma/README.md

 # Chroma - A general purpose syntax highlighter for Go

+Chroma takes source code and other structured text and converts it into syntax highlighted output, as HTML, ANSI-coloured text, etc.

 Chroma is based heavily on [Pygments](http://pygments.org/), and includes translaters for Pygments lexers and styles.